abpy/laslidar/README.md

 center="True"
 ```

-maybe I'll make a version that is object based and uses generators, someday
+Maybe I'll make a version that is object based and uses generators, someday.